Carpal Tunnel Release

-- In an endoscopic carpal tunnel release, the doctor makes 2, half-inch incisions.
+In an endoscopic carpal tunnel release, the surgeon makes 2 half-inch incisions.
 One

 is on the wrist, and one is on the palm.
 Then he or she inserts a camera attached

 to a narrow tube into one incision.
-The camera guides your doctor as he or she inserts
+The camera guides your surgeon as he or she inserts

 the instruments and cuts the carpal ligament through the other incision.

 The surgeon will stitch up the incision or incisions.

 Your hand and wrist will be placed in a splint or bandaged heavily to keep you from

 Once the surgery is done, you’ll be monitored for a short time, and then allowed to